+Table 1: Results with shared interpolation for DMVR and BDOF

-Compared to the CE9.2.1(g) result of -1.13%, -1.33%, -1.44%, the proposed changes result in an average BDRATE drop of 0.15%, 0.14%, 0.14% due to not using the sub-pixel accurate delta-MV from parametric error surface for luma final MC and due to using bilinear MC for obtaining the optical flow estimate for each 4x4 block of samples.
+Compared to the CE9.2.1(g) result of -1.13%, -1.33%, -1.44%, the proposed changes result in an average BDRATE drop of 0.13%, 0.08%, 0.09% due to not using the sub-pixel accurate delta-MV from parametric error surface for luma final MC and due to using bilinear MC for obtaining the optical flow estimate for each 4x4 block of samples.

 Due to implementation still being at a sub-PU level and due to the increased requirement of performing bilinear interpolation for MMVD and inter coded CUs, the encoding and decoding time ratios have increased in these results.

-A more optimal CU-level MC and BDOF product-term calculations is underway with which the EncT ratio shall become comparable with that of CE9.2.1g while the DecT ratio is expected to be around 111% with this architecture.
+Results with mutually exclusive DMVR/BDOF at a sub-PU level

+In this section, the results with the method in 2.2 are presented.

+Table 2: Results with mutually exclusive DMVR/BDOF at a sub-PU level

+In spite of restricting that only one of DMVR or BDOF based luma inter prediction can happen, there is still a 0.66% average BD-RATE gain in luma and even higher gains in chroma.
+Since both DMVR cost evaluations and BDOF flow vector estimation happen substantially in parallel, this architecture allows MC, DMVR, and BDOF to be fitted in a single sub-PU pipeline slot.

 Conclusion

-To improve the timing for the co-existence of DMVR with BDOF for a given CU, an alternative approach of using the same interpolation performed for DMVR to be used for computing the 4x4 level optical flow vector also.
+To improve the timing for the co-existence of DMVR with BDOF for a given CU, two alternative approaches are presented in this proposal.
+The first method shares the same interpolation across DMVR and BDOF vector estimation for a sub-PU.
 The corrections are performed using a combination of the final MC and the MC done for refinement.
 The concurrency is significantly improved.
-However, due to the disabling of the sub-pixel level delta-MV obtained from 2-D parametric error surface in DMVR for the final MC of luma, a small drop in average BDRATE (of 0.15%, 0.14%, 0.14%) is observed with this architecture.
+However, due to the disabling of the sub-pixel level delta-MV obtained from 2-D parametric error surface in DMVR for the final MC of luma, a small drop in average BDRATE (of 0.13%, 0.08%, 0.09%) is observed with this architecture.
+In the second method, DMVR and BDOF are made mutually exclusive for luma inter prediction by performing the DMVR and BDOF evaluations in parallel on the DCTIF based interpolated samples.
+This method offers an average luma BD-RATE gain of -0.66% over VTM3.0 and higher gains on chroma.
+This second method has the best internal memory requirements as the entire MC, DMVR, and BDOF processing can be fitted within a single sub-PU pipeline slot.